1.2 Graph Templates and Batch Plotting

 - Click OK.
 If prompted to rescale the axes to show all data, answer Yes and click OK.
 Two similar graphs will be created with data from the other two books.

-- From the menu, choose File: Save Project and save your modified project.
+- From the menu, click Save Project button on Stardard toolbar to save your modified project.